-Mr. Du Hui (Chairman)
+Mr. Du Hui (Chairman) Mr. Chen Yihua Dr. Wong Wing Kuen Albert

-The RC held four meetings and passed one written resolution during the year ended 31 December 2019 in making recommendation to the Board on the remuneration package of the newly appointed and existing Directors and senior managements, assessing reasonable salary adjustments for senior managements and reviewing the policy and structure of the remuneration packages for Directors.
+The RC held three meetings during the year ended 31 December 2020 in making recommendation to the Board on the remuneration package of the existing Directors and senior managements and reviewing the policy and structure of the remuneration packages for Directors.
 The company secretary of the Company (the "Company Secretary") acts as the secretary to the RC.
 The roles and functions of the RC are to make recommendations to the Board on the Company's policy and structure for all remuneration of the Directors and senior management and on the establishment of a formal and transparent procedure for developing remuneration policy.
 The RC also reviews and recommends the Board on its proposals relating to the remuneration of the executive Directors with reference to the Board's corporate goal and objectives.
 The RC is provided with sufficient resources by the Company to discharge its duties.
 No individual Director is involved in deciding his or her own remuneration.